csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 The subquery in the above example is guaranteed to return only a single value since it has a **count**(\*) aggregate without a **group by**.
 The example also illustrates the usage of correlation variables, that is, attributes of relations in the **from** clause of the outer query, such as _department_._dept name_ in the above example.

 Scalar subqueries can occur in **select**, **where**, and **having** clauses.
-Scalar sub- queries may also be defined without aggregates.
+Scalar subqueries may also be defined without aggregates.
 It is not always possible to figure out at compile time if a subquery can return more than one tuple in its result; if the result has more than one tuple when the subquery is executed, a run-time error occurs.

 Note that technically the type of a scalar subquery result is still a relation, even if it contains a single tuple.
 However, when a scalar subquery is used in an expression where a value is expected, SQL implicitly extracts the value from the single attribute of the single tuple in the relation, and returns that value.